 All designers who’ve ever worked freelance know that pricing their services can be tricky.
 As a designer, you aren’t selling products with cut and dried value, you’re selling your services as a commodity.
 In reality, what the client’s buying is talent and years of experience, but because those things can be difficult to quantify, they don’t always see the value right away.
 Website design clients often begin the search for web designers with skewed expectations for how much a website redesign will cost them.
 They see a template website they can buy for less than a hundred dollars and they don’t immediately understand the difference between that and the custom design work you’re trying to sell them.

 A big part of the work of being a designer is getting new clients in the door and closing them at rates that will allow you to do the job well and pay the rent while you’re at it.
 Getting clients to agree to higher professional rates might seem like a tall order, but there are strategies you can use to demonstrate your worth.
-Below we’ll share a few value adds that you can show to a prospect during the sales process to maximize your value as a designer.
+Below we’ll share a few value-adds that you can show to a prospect during the sales process to maximize your value as a designer.

 1. Show Your Process

 Remember that clients aren’t designers, so they usually have no idea of the amount of work that goes into designing something.
 They may look at an end result and assume the designer just sat down for a few hours and by the end of the day produced a finished product.
 Magic, right?
 If only it were that easy.
-In reality design obviously isn’t magic -- it’s hard work that takes time, and you need to prove that to clients by showing them your process.
+In reality, design obviously isn’t magic -- it’s hard work that takes time, and you need to prove that to clients by showing them your process.

 Walk the client through your process step-by-step to show them how you typically execute a project.
 The client probably isn’t aware of how much research you need to do in order to be informed enough about their industry and their competition to create a design that will work for them.
 They might not realize that typography and color theme don’t just spontaneously happen, they’re careful choices the designer makes as part of the design process.
 When clients are aware of what the design process entails they’re way more likely to see the value of paying for top-tier talent, and they’ll respect and value the output more too.

-When showing clients your process, it’s a good idea to walk them through an actual example from a project you’ve done.
+When showing clients your process, it’s a good idea to walk them through an actual example of a project you’ve done.
 An example will help clarify what you’ve been explaining by letting the client actually see what each step of the process looks like.
 They’ll have a better grasp on how a project gets from point A to point B if they can see it for themselves.

 2. Explain the Timeline and Value of Each Step